mdahirel/mdahirel/README.md

 I have mostly been working with land snails 🐌, but I've been involved in projects studying spiders 🕸️🕷️, mites, insects 🪰, plants 🍀...

-Until recently I was a Marie Skłodowska-Curie Fellow at Ghent University (Belgium), in the Terrestrial Ecology unit (https://www.ecology.ugent.be/terec/).
+I am currently working on questions related to dune ecology within the [DuneFront](https://cordis.europa.eu/project/id/101135410) project, at Ghent University (Belgium), in the Terrestrial Ecology unit (https://www.ecology.ugent.be/terec/).

 You can find more information about my research (including a more or less up-to-date CV) at https://mdahirel.github.io/